Kellyanne Conway sidelined from TV after Flynn debacle

-NEW YORK — Kellyanne Conway, once the most visible spokesperson for the Trump White House, has been sidelined from television appearances for making statements that were at odds with the administration’s official stance, White House sources told CNNMoney on Wednesday.
+WASHINGTON — Kellyanne Conway, once the most visible spokeswoman for the Trump White House, was sidelined from television appearances for a week for making statements that were at odds with the administration’s official stance, White House sources said Wednesday.

-Conway has not given a television interview since early last week.
-On that Monday, she claimed that former National Security Adviser Michael Flynn had the president’s “full confidence.”
+Conway, who was scheduled to appear on Fox News on Wednesday night, has not given a television interview since early last week.

+On that Monday, she told MSNBC that former national security adviser Michael Flynn had the president’s “full confidence.”
 Hours later, Flynn resigned.

-The following day, Conway claimed Flynn had offered to resign, even though White House Press Secretary Sean Spicer said Trump had asked Flynn for his resignation.
+The next day, Conway claimed Flynn had offered to resign, even though White House Press Secretary Sean Spicer said Trump had asked Flynn for his resignation.

 She has not given a television interview since then.